 Submit the final narrative and financial reports within 30 days of the end of the grant term.

 Produce the outputs identified in the submitted proposal in accordance with the project timeline (Appendix 1).

-August 10, 2019: Final and complete research proposals are due by 11:00 pm (Beirut Time).
+August 31, 2021: Final and complete research proposals are due by 5:00 pm (Beirut time).
 Incomplete proposals will not be reviewed by the Selection Committee.

-May 15, 2021: Projects for individual researchers, research teams and collectives must end.
+July 2023: Projects for individual researchers, research teams and collectives must be completed.